 Macroeconomics of Development (PhD Level)

 Explores topics in economic growth and development, with attention to aggregate phenomena.
-Topics include development accounting, misallocation, structural transformation, consumption over the lifecycle, human capital, population, institutions, and long-run growth.
+Topics include development accounting, misallocation, structural transformation, consumption over the lifecycle, human capital, population, and long-run growth.

 Critical Perspectives on Global Health and Health Policy (Undergraduate Level)

 Taking an interdisciplinary approach, the course identifies the main actors, institutions, knowledge and values at work in the field of global health, and explores the environmental, social, political, and economic factors that shape patterns and variations in disease and health across societies.
 Topics include: technology and public health; development and the governance of disease; human rights and social justice; the shifting role of states, civil society, and public-private partnerships in health care delivery.
 Students are encouraged to think creatively about health problems and to envision innovative and effective interventions.

 Explores topics in economic growth and development.
 The first half of the course covers primarily microeconomic themes, including consumption, human resources, population, and environment.
 The second half has a more macroeconomic focus, with topics including the determinants of cross-country income differences and long-run growth.

 Discusses the main tools of econometric analysis, and the way in which they are applied to a range of problems in social science.
 Emphasis is on using techniques, and on understanding and critically assessing others' use of them.
 There is a great deal of practical work on the computer using a range of data from around the world.
 Topics include regression analysis, with a focus on regression as a tool for analyzing non-experimental data, discrete choice, and an introduction to time-series analysis.
 Prerequisite: 507c.